Incontinence

 INTRODUCTION

 The definition of urinary incontinence is the inability to control the time and place of voiding, resulting in the involuntary loss of urine.
-Approximately 43% of people living in the community and close to 70% of those residing in nursing care facilities experience some form of urinary incontinence (WOCN, 2016).
+One quarter to one third of people in the United States experience urinary incontinence (UCF, 2023).
+The rate is 50% or more among nursing home residents, and information from caregivers indicates that 53% of homebound older adults suffer from urinary incontinence (Tran & Puckett, 2023).

 The definition of bowel incontinence, also known as fecal incontinence or accidental bowel leakage, is loss of normal control of the bowel.
 Bowel incontinence is associated with diminished awareness of rectal fullness and diminished ability to control the urge to defecate or pass gas until an appropriate time and place is available.

-Data show that between 0.5% and 1% of individuals in the community under the age of 65 experience bowel incontinence, while 3% to 8% of those over the age of 65 are affected.
-The frequency of bowel incontinence in nursing homes is estimated to affect 47% to 50% of residents.
-However, it is believed that the data available on the prevalence of bowel incontinence do not capture the extent of the problem due to underreporting (WOCN, 2016).
+Data shows that between 7% and 25% of community-living adults experience some degree of fecal incontinence.
+Women over 40 years of age report more issues with fecal incontinence resulting from pelvic floor problems or obstetrical injuries.
+However, it is believed that the data available on the prevalence of bowel incontinence do not capture the extent of the problem due to underreporting (WOCN, 2021; UCF, 2023).

-Results from quality of life surveys show that bowel incontinence has a negative impact on nearly every part of an individual’s life, including friendships, marriage, sexuality, employment prospects, and the capacity to take part in exercise.
+Results from quality-of-life surveys also show that bowel incontinence has a negative impact on nearly every part of an individual’s life, including friendships, marriage, sexuality, employment prospects, and the capacity to take part in exercise.
 Bowel incontinence has been found to be a consistent factor in elderly placement in care facilities.
-Bowel incontinence is also a leading cause of falls in the elderly population (WOCN, 2016).
-In another survey, respondents ranked bowel incontinence and urinary incontinence as the 4th and 8th most stigmatizing health conditions respectively out of a list of 30 choices (Simon Foundation, 2019b).
+Bowel incontinence is also a leading cause of falls in the elderly population (WOCN, 2021).

 Patients’ bladder and bowel health, particularly incontinence, are often neglected by healthcare professionals.
-Studies indicate that for female patients it takes approximately six years from the onset of the symptoms of incontinence until they are diagnosed (NAFC, 2018c).
 Unless the clinician asks about bowel and bladder health, especially problems with incontinence, the patient is often too embarrassed to bring it up.
 Older patients who are otherwise healthy may also consider incontinence an expected outcome of aging.

 TYPES OF URINARY INCONTINENCE

-In simplest terms, urinary continence means to stay dry and that there is no leakage of urine regardless of the activity the person is engaged in.
-Continence means that even with a full bladder and a “need” to go, the person can take the necessary steps to void without rushing and without urine leakage.
+In simplest terms, urinary continence means that a person stays dry and experiences no leakage of urine regardless of the activity the person is engaged in.
+Continence means that, even with a full bladder and a “need” to go, the person can take the necessary steps to void without rushing and without urine leakage.

-The normal pattern for urination is 6 to 8 times per 24 hours.
+The normal pattern for urination is six to eight times per 24 hours.
 Those under the age of 65 years can expect to void perhaps once during the night.
 For those over 65 years, the pattern is one to two voids during the night.
 When the bladder starts filling, the first signal to void usually occurs when there is 150–200 cc of urine present; at this stage the detrusor muscle of the bladder begins to stretch.
 It is possible to ignore this first signal to void if the time and place are not convenient.
-When the bladder capacity reaches 400–600 cc of urine, it is time to void (Haag, 2019).
+When the bladder capacity reaches 400–600 cc of urine, it is time to void (WOCN, 2021; Gill, 2022).

 Urinary incontinence can be divided into several different types, with different underlying factors associated with each type.